MichaelMoravetz/MichaelMoravetz.github.io/_posts/2019-05-23-use_bayesian_optimization_in_place_of_grid_search.markdown

 ![](https://scikit-optimize.github.io/notebooks/hyperparameter-optimization_files/hyperparameter-optimization_13_1.png)

 ## Wrapping Up
 There you have a quick explanation and tutorial on Bayesian optimization and how to implement it using a popular python module.
-Getting familiar with all of the aspects of skopt can make creating your own optimization tools and defining your own functions a very useful and powerful tool to keep in the toolbox.
+Getting familiar with all of the aspects of skopt can make creating your own optimization tools and defining your own functions a very useful.
+It is indeed a powerful tool to keep in the toolbox!
 Good luck with your endeavors!